 The American Academy of Ophthalmology (AAO) produces the Ophthalmic Knowledge Assessment Program (OKAP), a 260-item multiple-choice test that is administered to ophthalmology residents in each year of training.
 It is designed to measure the ophthalmic knowledge of residents relative to their peers to facilitate the ongoing assessment of resident progress and program effectiveness.

-The OKAP exam is an important assessment that ensures residents are acquiring the necessary body of knowledge required to become a Board-Certified Ophthalmologist.
+The OKAP exam is an important assessment that ensures residents are acquiring the necessary body of knowledge required to become a Board-Certified Ophthalmologists.
 Given the high stakes associated with this exam, it has traditionally been proctored and administered in commercial exam locations across the country.

 With a nation gripped by the pandemic, continuing to offer the in-person exam was no longer an option.
 The AAO needed a virtual alternative and it needed it quickly.